-The learning curve for the Company to pick up the ORC technology has been extended due to the impact of the pandemic.
-Around the beginning of the year, we have sent a technical consulting team to travel to the Australian Outback to explore the possibilities of using the geothermal ORC technology in the region.
-The Company is following up on this project in this year.
-As said in our previous report the Company has been in negotiations with various interested parties for overseas distribution rights in their regions.
+The development of the ORC technology has been continuing but once again the potential clients are very concerned about their capital expenditure, hence the projects will likely take more time to be materialized.
+The Company is following up on these projects this year.
+Discussions with various interested parties for overseas distribution rights in their regions continued.
 The Company expects more positive discussions with these potential agents in this year.